Teochew Min: Pronunciation

 Hokkien and Hai Lok Hong have three pairs of codas: -ng/-k, -m/-p and -n/-t.
 Most dialects of Teochew have merged -n/-t with -ng/-k.
-On the other hand, many Teochew dialects, except urban Swatow and Chenghai, do not dissimilate the Middle Chinese rhyme 凡 -jom, e.g. they have huàm 泛, huăm 範, huap 法, while Hokkien has huàn 泛, huǎn 範, huat 法.
+On the other hand, many Teochew dialects, except urban Shantou and Chenghai, do not dissimilate the Middle Chinese rhyme 凡 -jom, e.g. they have huàm 泛, huăm 範, huap 法, while Hokkien has huàn 泛, huǎn 範, huat 法.

 Teochew (except some Southern Teochew dialects) and Hai Lok Hong have 8 citation tones, while most dialects of Hokkien have 7 tones.

 In individual rhymes, the differences between Hokkien and Teochew are comparable to differences between the dialects of each language.
 For example, both Northern Hokkien and Northern Teochew have the /ɯ/ sound, which is not found in Southern Teochew and Southern Hokkien.
 Northern Hokkien and Teochew both have -ng (in Hokkien and Southern Teochew) or -ung (in Northern Teochew) rhyme in words like 飯 pn̄g/pūng, 門 mn̂g/mûng, while Southern Hokkien and Hai Lok Hong have -uiⁿ instead (飯 pūiⁿ, 門 mûi).